A guideline for paying state income tax across multiple states

 And, it’s not just baseball: anyone who works in multiple states with income tax generally needs to file a tax return in those states, pay tax on their income apportioned based on their total income and get a credit in their resident state for taxes paid to other states.
 If they live in a state without an income tax, or they pay more to other states than their resident state tax liability would have been, too bad.
 The resident state won’t refund them money paid to another state, but it will credit them money paid to other states as if it was paid toward their resident state tax liability.

-As for which team will win the 2018 tax season?
+As for which team will win the tax season?
 It comes down to nine teams (the entire National League West and Athletics, Rangers, White Sox and Indians) that play in 11 states with an income tax.
-While baseball fans will have to wait until October to settle the 2018 world champions, the 2018 tax season winners won’t ultimately be decided until April 2019.
+While baseball fans will have to wait until October to settle the world champions, the tax season winners won’t ultimately be decided until the following year.